-What Test-Driven Scoffolding (TDS) does...
+What Test-Driven Scaffolding (TDS) does...

 TDS is a slightly relaxed version of Test-Driven Development (TDD) for C# projects, providing templates for drivers of function members, such as methods or indexers, and (optionally) generating test reports.

 When you develop a new function member or modify an existing one, you must often also write some additional calling code that exists only to exercise the code that you are developing -- which is what you're really interested in.
 The software provided on

-The C# code provided in this site can be downloaded and used in a new or existing project, then removed (almost without a trace) when no longer needed.
+The C# code provided in this site can be downloaded and used in a new or existing project, then removed (almost without a trace) when it is no longer needed.
 The code in TDS.cs is in the public domain and is intended to be modified in any way you might find

 The TDS code may be used in any of the following ways: